-Information may be reported for inclusion in the annual report on a confidential (not to be construed as anonymous) basis to the Counseling Office staff.
+Information may be reported for inclusion in the annual report on a confidential (not to be construed as anonymous) basis to any clinician in the Counseling Office by requesting an appointment with a counselor using the College's online Counseling Request Form..
 In this case, confidential reporting shall be defined as reports that are written or verbally reported, and deemed legitimate, but for which no particular action is requested by the reporting party.
-Counselors will inform and encourage, as appropriate, persons they are counseling on how to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+Counselors will inform and encourage, as appropriate, people they are counseling on how to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.